evkx/evkx.github.io/content/models/mercedes/eqe/EQE_350_4MATIC/_index.md

 The maximum DC charging speed is 170kW.
 A full charge from 0 - 100% would take 55 minutes, while a more common scenario of 10-80% would take 29 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 2% to 64% resulting in an actual charge speed including time loss on 121kW.
 Each charge session would take 28 minutes and 48 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 21,0kWh/100km, 1000km will take 9 hours and 19 minutes to drive.
-This will requires two charge sessions charging from 2% to 68%.
+This trip will require two charge session(s) charging from 2% to 68%.
 The total time lost for charging will be 59 minutes.
 ### Onboard charger